Table of Contents

 - 7 Suggestions, Contraindications, Interactions, Side-effects and Warnings

 Guduchi Satva is Starchy substance from Tinospora cordifolia (Willd.)
 Miers ex Hook.
 F. & Thoms.
 (Family: Menispermaceae) commonly known, as Amrita or Guduchi.
-Satva or Sara of an herb is the essence or active part of herb.
+Satva or Sara of an herb is the essence or active part of the herb.
 Here Satva of Giloy is obtained by grinding, soaking in water and stirring.
 The supernatant water is removed and the starchy portion is dried which is known as Giloy Satva.

 Giloy is mentioned in most of the classical texts of Ayurvedic System of Medicine, viz.
 Charak Samhita, Sushruta Samhita and Ashtang Hridaya, Bhava Prakash Nighantu, Dhanvantari Nighantu and various other texts.

-In Sushruta Samhita, Giloy is mentioned under Tikta-Saka Varga and given in treatment of Kustha (leprosy), Maha-jvara (a kind of fever), Svasa (asthma) and Aruchi (anorexia).
+In Sushruta Samhita, Giloy is mentioned under Tikta-Saka Varga and given in the treatment of Kustha (leprosy), Maha-jvara (a kind of fever), Svasa (asthma) and Aruchi (anorexia).

 In Charak Samhita and Ashtang Hridaya, it has been indicated in diseases like Kamala (jaundice), Jvara (fever) and Vatarakta (gout), etc.

-In Dhanvantari Nighantu, use of Giloy is mentioned in treatment of bleeding piles, promoting longevity, curing itching and erysipelas.
+In Dhanvantari Nighantu, use of Giloy is mentioned in the treatment of bleeding piles, promoting longevity, curing itching and erysipelas.